Guilin Guangxi, China Travel Guide

 Tipping is generally not customary or expected in mainland China, including for taxi drivers.

-Do not feel pressure to tip, as it is outside the local cultural norm for most services.
+Do not feel pressure to give a tip, as it is outside the local cultural norm for most services.

-In some higher-end hotels or for tour guides dealing with international tourists, a modest gratuity might be accepted, but it is never obligatory.
+In some higher-luxury hotels or for tour guides dealing with international tourists, a small tip might be accepted, but it is never obligatory.

 Drive on the right side of the road.
-Seatbelts are mandatory for all occupants in a vehicle.
+Seatbelts are required for all in a vehicle.

 Compliance is important for safety.